How do keep kids learning during the summer?

 By having a child write one new creative paragraph each week, parents can help their child improve his or her written language skills as well as give him or her something fun to do related to writing.

-Parents can also make sure students use interesting words like change common words in their writing by using the thesaurus – so they will not only be able to improve their vocabulary but they will make their sentences more interesting while doing so at the same time.
+Parents can also make sure students use interesting words like changing common words in their writing by using the thesaurus – so they will not only be able to improve their vocabulary but they will make their sentences more interesting while doing so at the same time.

 Concentrate on specific skills